 Henry Shaw’s vision

-President of the Missouri Botanical Garden
+Discover more about the Missouri Botanical Garden at